President Berne launches 100 Conversations, connects with community

 100 Conversations

-It's just one example of the powerful collaborations Berne will continue to pursue to bring opportunities to students and positively impact communities.
+These are just a few of the powerful collaborations Berne continues to pursue to bring opportunities to students and positively impact communities.

 Strategic vision

-In early 2026, Berne will share takeaways from her "100 conversations" and introduce a strategic vision that builds on current strengths and future aspirations.
+In 2026, Berne is ready to share takeaways from her "100 conversations" and introduce a strategic vision that builds on current strengths and future aspirations.

-"I invite you to join me in embracing these commitments, because ultimately, to change student lives, we must change," Berne says.
+"I invite you to join me in embracing these commitments, because ultimately, to change student lives, we must change," Berne said.
 “The work is ours.”

 Learn more about President Berne's leadership.